liampetti/jADM1/README.md

 Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU)

-Usage of this model can be found in the following conference papers:
+Usage of this model and more information regarding its modifications can be found in the following papers:

+* Pettigrew, L., Gutbrod, A., Domes, H., Groß, F., Méndez-Contreras, J.M., Delgado, A. (2017).
+Modified ADM1 for high-rate anaerobic co-digestion of thermally pre-treated brewery surplus yeast wastewater.
+Water Science and Technology (In Press). doi:10.2166/wst.2017.227
 * Pettigrew, L., Hubert, S., Groß, F., Delgado, A. (2015).
 Implementation of Dynamic Biological Process Models into a Reference Net Simulation Environment.
 In 16.
 ASIM Dedicated Conference Simulation in Production and Logistics.
 Dortmund: Fraunhofer IRB Verlag.
 * Pettigrew, L., Delgado, A. (2016).
 Neural Network Based Reinforcement Learning Control for Increased Methane Production in an Anaerobic Digestion System.
 In 3rd IWA Specialized International Conference „Ecotechnologies for Wastewater Treatment“ (ecoSTP16).
 Cambridge, UK.

-#Interface and Usage
+### Interface and Usage
 A command line interface can be used to run simulations with the following command line arguments:

 * -steady